shybovycha/shybovycha.github.io/_posts/2017-08-16-floyd-warshall-algorithm.md

 ## The story behind this post

 Recently I've received `+10` karma on StackOverflow.
 I was curious for what question or answer and clicked to check this.
 It appeared to be a [**seven-year-old** answer](https://stackoverflow.com/a/4526639/330471) about a Floyd-Warshall algorithm.
-I was surprised both of my bad English back those days and the very small value the answer had.
+I was surprised with both my bad English (back those days...) and the very small value the answer had.
 So I've revised it and here it is -- the brand-new version!

 ## The definitions